trevorh2007/trevor-ui/README.md

 To add a new component to the showcase:

 1. Create your component in `src/components/ComponentName/`
-2. Add comprehensive tests
+   - `ComponentName.tsx` - Component implementation
+   - `ComponentName.test.tsx` - Comprehensive tests
+   - `index.ts` - Component exports
-3. Export from `src/lib/index.ts`
+2. Export from `src/lib/index.ts`
-4. Add to showcase config in `src/showcase/config.ts`
+3. Add to showcase config in `src/showcase/config.ts`
-5. Create a demo component in `src/showcase/components/ComponentNameDemo.tsx`
+4. Create a demo component in `src/showcase/components/ComponentNameDemo.tsx`
+5. Add route in `src/App.tsx` for the new component
+6. Run `npm run generate:registry` to update the registry

-The component count and coverage will update automatically!
+The component registry, count, and coverage will update automatically!

 ## 🤝 Contributing